semver/semver/semver.md

 for example.
 Also, specific systems may impose their own limits on the size of the string.

-About
+Sobre
 -----

-The Semantic Versioning specification is authored by [Tom Preston-Werner](http://tom.preston-werner.com), inventor of Gravatars and cofounder of GitHub.
+A especificação do Versionamento Semântico é de autoria de [Tom Preston-Werner](http://tom.preston-werner.com), criador do Gravatars e cofundador do GitHub.

-If you'd like to leave feedback, please [open an issue on GitHub](https://github.com/mojombo/semver/issues).
+Se você quiser dar feedback, por favor [abra um issue no GitHub](https://github.com/mojombo/semver/issues).

-License
+Licença
 -------

 Creative Commons - CC BY 3.0